AMONCode/Analysis/AmonPy/README.txt

 AMON analysis software is in amonpy directory.
 README file there explains how to run the software.

-Installation (i.e. only if this code is obtained via package distribution, rather than svn check out)
+Installation (i.e. only if this code is obtained via package distribution, rather than Git)
 ============

-Ignore text bellow if you have a developer distribution of the code from the AMON SVN respiratory.
+Ignore text bellow if you have a developer distribution of the code from the AMON Git repository.

 To install AMON package run: